jupyterlab/jupyterlab/docs/source/extension/extension_dual_compatibility.rst

 them to your plugin's activate function if they're available.

-You can build compatible extensions by taking advantage of these plugin properties.
-When you designate a feature in the "requires" list of your plugin, JupyterLab will only load your plugin if that feature is available.
-By designating a feature in the "optional" list, JupyterLab will pass you an object for it (if it's available) or null if it's not.
+You can build compatible extensions by taking advantage of these plugin properties, and how the plugin system uses them:

+- When you designate a feature in the "requires" list of your plugin, JupyterLab will only load your plugin if that feature is available.
+- By designating a feature in the "optional" list, JupyterLab will pass you an object for it (if it's available) or null if it's not.

+So, these capabilities form the backbone of extension compatibility: You can use them to make checks in your extensions that will allow them to function in both JupyterLab and Jupyter Notebook 7 (and others).

 Take a look at this example plugin: